CSPR Resources

 The online APPIC directory of internship programs.
 To use it, select internship under 'Program Type' and enter your search terms in the fields provided.
 Each entry for internship programs in the directory includes useful information -- including minimum required clinical hours.

-Sharing Internship Application Documents
+Internship Application Documents

 Previous Internship Site Matches